3 reasons why we should blow our own trumpet

 I have over 20 years experience in both the NHS and private practice.

-I have used EMDR and coaching to help me work things through and be in a position now where I have a thriving and inspiring psychology practice.
+Personally I have it helpful to use EMDR informed coaching to help me work things through and be in a position now where I have a thriving and inspiring psychology practice.
 It’s always a journey and I’m always working on my blocks, my mental health and my well being.

 As well as coaching, I also provide psychological therapy and support other therapists training in EMDR, I am a Facilitator on training courses and offer specific supervision packages and training to support this.